jiachenzhang99/HLA-LA-Workflow/Step_2_WDL/01_UKB_compilation.md

 ### Prerequisties

-- *dxCompiler*: Download the latest version from the dxWDL releases
+- ^dxCompiler^: Download the latest version from the dxWDL releases
 - *dx CLI*: Ensure you have the DNAnexus command line tools installed and authenticated